 We are pleased to announce “The Otherness of Objects” the third solo exhibition of Margaret Evangeline at Kim Foster Gallery.
 Included in the exhibition are paintings produced between the years 2017-2019 and ranging in size from 72” x 96” (For LMG, Yellow Rooms Make Her Cry) to 24″ x 24″ (Blue Perfume).

-While she has lived and worked in New York City for over twenty-five years, Margaret Evangeline was born in Baton Rouge, Louisiana.
+While she has lived and worked in Brooklyn and New York City for over twenty-five years, Margaret Evangeline was born in Baton Rouge, Louisiana.
 As a young mother she moved around the country with the Air Force before returning to Louisiana where she became the first female MFA recipient from the University of New Orleans.

 The artist associates her mark-making to motifs from her Cajun heritage and her struggles growing up female in the American South.
 Evangeline’s paintings have a sensually fraught graceful energy, a languid intensity with unpredictable and frenzied passages.
 Private visual motifs, touchstones of her worlds, have been subject to continuous alteration as elements of a long artistic practice.
 Those metaphors include—bullet holes, the void, cosmic expansion, black holes, water waves, tattered networks, mandala motifs found in botany, aural and erratic reverberations, mountainous uplift and ascension, elevation and forward motion.